8labs/testlab/README.md

 ## Usage

 1. **Create a New Test Suite**:
-   - Click "New Test Suite" to start
+   - Click "new test scenario" or the blue + dot to start
    - Enter the base URL for your API endpoint

 2. **Add Test Cases**: